yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 <img src="/assets/images/ongoingmycultivars/d197c.jpg" class="small-img" alt="musang king durian">
 <img src="/assets/images/ongoingmycultivars/d197d.jpg" class="small-img" alt="musang king durian">

-猫山王, Blackgold, King of kings, Butter King, Old Tree...
+猫山王, 王中王, Blackgold, King of kings, Butter King, Raja Kunyit, Old Tree...
 Really needs no elaboration.
 Grown everywhere, but I think most people prefer the Pahang ones.
 I must say that MSW has a very wide variety of tastes, textures, seeds, and costs, but the one thing that is common is always the star pattern.
 - Easy to recognise from the star pattern at base
 - Yellow (never white flesh)
 - Quite bald in terms of thorns at the crown area